About Medication Assisted Treatment at Centerstone

-Medication-assisted treatment is a part of treatment for substance use.
-FDA-approved medications are used to calm overly-active areas of the brain, reduce cravings and increase your chances of long term recovery.
+Medication-assisted treatment is one part of addiction recovery program’s treatment for substance use.
+FDA-approved medications are used to calm overly-active areas of the brain, reduce cravings and increase your chances of long term recovery from addiction.

 Along with MAT, our addiction centers offer a state-of-the-art approach to help begin your journey towards successful recovery.
 You will learn coping skills and become more aware of your relapse triggers.